nodejs/build/doc/resources.md

   * [email](#email)
 * [NPM Management](#npm-management)

-This document describes resources and assets are managed by the Build Working Group.
+This document describes resources and assets managed by the Build Working Group.

 _Note that links to `@nodejs/` teams in this document are not visible to people